 What other options are there besides ground burial?

 Ground burial is the most popular in Nova Scotia, but some cemeteries have mausoleums for above ground burials.
 Many cemeteries have more choices for families who have selected cremation.
-This could involve a columbarium or an interment spot of urns.
+This could involve a columbarium or an interment location for urns.

 What are grave liners and burials vaults?